James Murray (bishop of Maitland): Priesthood

-Career in Australia
+Episcopate

-On 14 November 1865 in Dublin, Murray was consecrated first Bishop of Maitland, (when his cousin Matthew Quinn was also consecrated Bishop of Bathhurst) by Cardinal Cullen.
-In October 1866 he landed in New South Wales.
+On 14 November 1865 in Dublin, Murray was appointed and consecrated first Bishop of Maitland, (when his cousin Matthew Quinn was also consecrated Bishop of Bathurst) by Cardinal Cullen.
+In October 1866 he landed in New South Wales, accompanied by nine priests and 16 nuns for the Diocese.

+Murray was formally installed in the Diocese on 1 November 1866, taking possession of St John's Cathedral, Maitland.
 After taking possession of the see, the ecclesiastical and educational development of the diocese under his auspices were enormous.
-He introduced the Dominican nuns to Australia in 1867; and the Brigidines in 1883.
-Murray visited Europe in 1871; and on a second trip in 1881 secured for his diocese a community of Redemptorist missionaries.
+At the time of taking possession of the Diocese, it extended to include the dioceses of Armidale and Lismore.